Yijunmaverick/UniversalStyleTransfer/README.md

 - Our decoders trained for reconstruction is not perfect.
 As inverting deeper features (e.g., conv5_1) to RGB images is relatively difficult, we expect better decoders from researchers.
 If users prefer to preserve detailed structures in the content during the transferring, a more powerful decoder is necessary.

-- To save memory for testing image of large size, we need to often load and delete model.
-So in our code, for the transferring on each content/style pair, we need to reload the model.

 ## Citation